raspberrypilearning/silly-reminder/en/step_1.md

 + Click Button `A` on the simulator to see which icon displays on the LED.
 Take note of how long it shows for.
 + Do the same to test Button `B`.
-+ Change the value in your <code style="background-color: #1E90FF">pause</code> block to increase or decrease how much time the icons are shown for on each button press.
++ Change the value in your `pause`{:class='microbitbasic'} block to increase or decrease how much time the icons are shown for on each button press.

 --- /task ---